Take Advantage Of The Best Interactive & Effective Data Visualization Examples

 2) Largest Vocabulary in Hip Hop

-We had a hard time rounding out our list.
+Rounding out our list was not an easy task.
 Instead of going for the super useful, we picked the most interesting: Matt Daniel’s Largest Vocabulary in Hip Hop.
 Matt explains, “Literary elites love to rep Shakespeare’s vocabulary: across his entire corpus, he uses 28,829 words, suggesting he knew over 100,000 words and arguably had the largest vocabulary, ever.
 I decided to compare this data point against the most famous artists in hip hop.
 I used each artist’s first 35,000 lyrics.
 That way, prolific artists, such as Jay-Z, could be compared to newer artists, such as Drake.”
-While the result may surprise you, it is a reminder that good data visualization does more than present information – it tells a story.
+While the result may surprise you, it is a reminder that a good online data visualization tool does more than present information – it tells a story.

 3) Selfiecity – The Science of Selfies

-This project is studying the way people take self-portraits in different parts of the world – over 120,000 selfies from Berlin, New York, Bangkok, Sao Paolo or Moscow have been analyzed.
+This project is studying the way people take self-portraits in different parts of the planet – over 120,000 selfies from Berlin, New York, Bangkok, Sao Paolo, and Moscow have been analyzed.
 Are women more likely to take selfies than men?
 In which proportion?
-Do people smile, tilt their head, crop the picture?
-All these questions have been answered and the results are displayed in very well-made interactive data visualization examples.
-The complexity of the study and the insights found made it a real challenge to expose the results, which they addressed very well, creating one of the best data visualization of the past years.
+Do people smile, tilt their heads, or crop their pictures?
+All these questions have been answered and the results are displayed in very well-made interactive visualization examples.
+The complexity of the study and the insights found made it a real challenge to expose the results, which they addressed very well, creating cool data visualizations like this one.